Adam Duvall Preview, Player Props: Red Sox vs. Orioles

-On Saturday, Adam Duvall (.250 on-base percentage in past 10 games, 71 points below season-long percentage) and the Boston Red Sox play the Baltimore Orioles, whose starting pitcher will be Jack Flaherty.
-First pitch is at 4:10 PM ET.
+Adam Duvall -- with an on-base percentage of .250 in his past 10 games, 71 points lower than his season-long percentage -- will be in action for the Boston Red Sox versus the Baltimore Orioles, with Grayson Rodriguez on the hill, on September 10 at 1:35 PM ET.

 Adam Duvall Game Info & Props vs. the Orioles